 For those whose homes do not provide a refuge from this fearful paradigm, psychological disintegration occurs, meaning they make life decisions that are incoherent with their true needs and provoke their own destruction.
 This pattern then manifests itself at social and environmental scales.

 The opposite, psychological integration, true self-awareness, is the basis for freedom and self-determination at personal, social and ecological levels.
 The integration of individuals is achieved most effectively through bonding with other people and nature in deeper and more significant ways.
 The aim of this foundation is to facilitate the strengthening and diversification of these bonds to bring about a new sense of identity, a new world view and an end to our war against ourselves.

 Selffinity is a self-repeating domino effect solution.
 If you feel despair because of the suicidal times we live in, or even more so if you don’t, take some time to discover that reality contains no egoism or greed, that there is no such thing as error, only creativity, and discover your power to bring that reality into our humanity.
-Learn from authors such as Carolus Linnaeus, Benoit Mandelbrot, and John Hagelin, whose works are cornerstone to allowing us to know as one.
+Learn from authors such as Carolus Linnaeus, Jiddu Krishnamurti, Benoit Mandelbrot, Bruce Lipton, John Hagelin, Joe Dispenza, and Klee Irwin, whose works are cornerstone to allowing us to know as one.

 These are some links that will provide a liberating, deeper understanding of the inseparable, fractal nature of the Selffinity world view.

 Mathematics: Understanding and Mathematics

 Emergence Theory https://www.youtube.com/watch?v=Qa4JkgKDaR0 https://www.youtube.com/watch?v=Qa4JkgKDaR0